ClusterlessHQ/clusterless/README.md

 Clusterless is a tool for deploying decentralized, scalable, and secure data-processing workloads for continuously arriving data, across clouds.

+By leveraging native pay-as-you-go primitives, no runtimes or dedicated services need to be managed.

+Zero data arriving means zero costs (other than storage for historical data).

 By standardizing the metadata as new data arrives, workloads can be implemented behind a consistent interface, and can be easily deployed to listen for upstream availability events and fire new events to downstream listeners.